mattyschell/agol-pub/README.md

 ## Test The Code In This Repository

 See individual src\py\test-* test cases for sample uses.
 To run all tests update the environmentals in testall.bat and call it.
-The tests expect a dummmy item to exist in the NYCMaps ArcGIS Online organization.
+The tests expect a dummy item to exist in the NYCMaps ArcGIS Online organization.

 ```shell
 C:\gis\agol-pub>testall.bat